nrfconnect/ncs-app-index/README.md

 # nRF Connect SDK Add-on index

 This repository includes a collection of index pages for publicly available nRF Connect SDK Add-ons, which are supplementary modules that extend the functionality of the [nRF Connect SDK](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/index.html).
-You can access the index from the [nRF Connect for VS Code extension](https://docs.nordicsemi.com/bundle/nrf-connect-vscode/page/index.html).
+You can access the index from the [nRF Connect for VS Code extension](https://docs.nordicsemi.com/bundle/nrf-connect-vscode/page/index.html), and browse it on [its webpage](https://nrfconnect.github.io/ncs-app-index/).
 ----

 ## Contributing